testpress/developer.testpress.in/source/includes/_attempts.md

 Parameter | Description
 --------- | -----------
-exam_slug | The unique slug of the exam to which the attempt need to create
+exam_slug | The unique slug of the exam for which the attempt should be created

 ## Resume an attempt